2.1.3. Employment Status

 Players deserve the same rights as any other employee

-Although it is often viewed as a dream profession, being a professional footballer has many hurdles.
+Although it is often viewed as a dream profession, being a footballer has many hurdles.
 Most full-time players around the world earn modest wages that are in line with the average salary in their country of work.

 What you should know